 Earlier this week – on Monday, May 22nd – a team of Japanese researchers announced findings that could shed light on this question.
 Using a sample of freeze-dried mouse sperm, the team was able to produce a litter of healthy baby mice.
 As part of a fertility study, the mouse sperm had spent nine months aboard the International Space Station (between 2013 and 2014).
 The real question now is, can the same be done for human babies?

-The study was led by Sayaka Wakayama, a student researcher at the University of Yamanashi‘s Advanced Biotechnology Center.
-As she and her colleagues explain in their study – which was recently published in the Proceedings of the National Academy of Sciences – assisted reproductive technology will be needed if humanity ever intends to live in space long-term.
+The study was led by University of Yamanashi‘s Advanced Biotechnology Center.
+As she and her colleagues explain in their study – which was recently published in the Proceedings of the National Academy of Sciences – assisted reproductive technology will be needed if humanity ever intends to live in space long-term., a student researcher at the

 As such, studies that address the effect that living in space could have on human reproduction are needed first.
 These need to address the impact microgravity (or low-gravity) could have on fertility, human abilities to conceive, and the development of children.
 And more importantly, they need to deal with one of the greatest hazards of spending time in space – which is the threat posed by solar and cosmic radiation.